knoxa/linked-text/docs/names.md

 NLP operates on the Text database.

-- Shallow parse Text database - Operate on text strings covered by HTML paragraph elements: Sentence splitting, tokenization and POS tagging.
+- Shallow parse Text database - Operate on text strings covered by HTML paragraph (article?) elements: Sentence splitting, tokenization and POS tagging.

 - Annotate text - Database matching: For names of people, for names of civilians (so names that aren't of interest can be found and removed from further consideration).
 For ranks and titles.